 10) For many younger drivers (15 to 20 years old) who have been involved in fatal DUI-related incidents, males tend to be the cause more so than females.
 28% of DUI related accidents are male and 16% female.

 11) Kids and teens who begin indulging in alcohol at an early age are more likely to be involved in an alcohol-related collision at some point in their lives.

 12) In 2011, 1,249 minors (under the age of 21) were killed in drunk driving related accidents.

 Driving under the influence of alcohol is always a bad idea.
 If you intend on going to an event that provides alcohol, you should have a designated driver on standby to safely escort you home.
-Be smart, be safe.
-Don’t become a statistic due to poor decisions.
+Not only would a DUI charge put your liberty in jeopardy, but it can be financially costly as well.
+The expense of court costs and having to hire a DWI defense attorney to defend you can quickly add up.
+So, be smart, be safe and don’t become a statistic due to poor decisions.